Families of former PMs happy with Pradhan Mantri Sanghralaya; Gandhis skip event | Politics

 A spinning wheel which former prime minister Lal Bahadur Shastri got as ''dowry'', Chaudhary Charan Singh's diaries and P V Narasimha Rao's spectacles are among the articles that their families have offered for display at the Pradhan Mantri Sangrahalaya, which was inaugurated by Prime Minister Narendra Modi on Thursday.

-Members of the Nehru-Gandhi family, which gave the country three prime ministers, chose to skip the event, while kin of former premiers Chaudhary Charan Singh, P V Narasimha Rao, H D Deve Gowda, Atal Bihari Vajpayee, Morarji Desai and Lal Bahadur Shastri attended it with enthusiasm.
+Members of the Nehru-Gandhi family, which gave the country three prime ministers, chose to skip the event, while kin of former premiers Chaudhary Charan Singh, P V Narasimha Rao, H D Deve Gowda, Atal Bihari Vajpayee, Morarji Desai and Lal Bahadur Shastri attended it.

 ''The family members of all former PMs have been invited to the inauguration,'' an official said.

+''It is a very emotional moment for me.
+I am very happy with the end result,'' she said.

-However, Rao's grandson and BJP leader NV Subhash claimed that the Congress did not pay enough tribute to the late PM and it took 18 years for him to be recognised for his work.
+Rao's grandson and BJP leader NV Subhash claimed that the Congress did not give enough credit to the late PM and it took 18 years for him to be recognised for his work.

 ''He has got the respect he deserves 18 years after his death.
 He gave his entire life to the Congress party and did not get any credit.
 If the Gandhis had come here today, I would have asked them the reason behind this.